St Bronaghʼs GAA: History

 St Bronagh's GAA was founded in 1919.
 The club is named after Saint Brónach, a 6th-century Irish saint revered as the founder and patron of the church at Kilbroney near Rostrevor.
 The club's senior men's side won the Down Senior Football Championship in 1976 and 1998, and has been a runner-up several times, most recently in 2002.

 The club’s senior ladies team first found success in 2007 intermediate championship, earning the clubs first senior women’s cup.
 Since then the ladies team were runner-ups in the intermediate championship in 2017 and 2018 losing out to Saval and Kilcoo respectively, until they tasted success in 2019 where they defeated Burren (1:10 - 1:08).
 They then again won the intermediate championship in 2023 defeating St John’s Drumnaquoile, and were narrowly beaten by Glenavy GAC (Antrim) at the first round of Ulster, Cristin Brown receiving an Irish News Ulster All Star nomination for the season.
 Most recently in 2025 the ladies team reached the senior championship semi-final, marking a first in the clubs history.

-At the underage level, the club has achieved considerable success, winning the Down Minor Boy’s Football Championship in 2003, 2004, 2005, 2007, and 2013.
+At the underage level, the club has achieved considerable success, winning the Down Minor Boys' Football Championship in 2003, 2004, 2005, 2007, and 2013.
 Seven players from the club represented the county on the All-Ireland winning Down Minors Boys team of 2005.
 The underage ladies have also achieved notable success, the minor ladies winning the Down Minor B Football Championship in 2019 defeating Bryansford, while most recently in 2025 they were narrowly beaten beaten by Bryansford in the Down Minor D Football Championship Final.

-County

-Many of the Senior Ladies have been involved in both the Senior and Underage County set up.
-The county achieved All Ireland Intermediate success for the first time in 2014, defeating Fermanagh, with club players, Katie Farrell, Clara Mulvenna and Emma McPolin on the panel.
-Most recently, in 2023 they achieved the same success with Clara Mulvenna and Niamh Scullion on the panel.
-With Niamh Scullion receiving an Irish News Ulster All Star nomination for the season.
-In 2021 the Down team won an Ulster Intermediate Final, with club players Clara Mulvenna, Annamarie Magee, Cristin Brown and Niamh Scullion on the panel, and then again in 2024 with members Clara Mulvenna, Niamh Scullion and Niamh Rice on the panel.
-The 2025 season saw the Down ladies reach the Ulster Championship Final again, being beaten by Cavan, but for which both Clara Mulvenna and Niamh Rice both received Irish News Ulster All Star nominations for the season.
+A number of the club's Senior Ladies panel have been involved with the Down county Ladies' football team.
+When Down won the All-Ireland Intermediate Ladies' Football Championship title in 2014, the panel included club players Katie Farrell, Clara Mulvenna and Emma McPolin.
+In 2021, the Down team won an Ulster Intermediate Final, with club players Clara Mulvenna, Annamarie Magee, Cristin Brown and Niamh Scullion on the panel, and then again in 2024 with members Clara Mulvenna, Niamh Scullion and Niamh Rice on the panel.

-St. Bronagh’s GAA has also been well represented by on the underage Down ladies squads.
-Annie Brennan captaining the Down Under 14 ladies during the 2025 season, and Anna McDonagh and Katelyn Magee being big players on the Down Ladies Minor team in 2024.